-We'll work through the beta over the next couple months, and hope to hit a stable v1.0 by the end of the year or early next year.
+We'll work through the beta over the next couple months, and hope to hit a stable v1.0 by early 2020.

 Simultaneously, we'll be working on our next goal, which is to solve the bigger problem: now that you have consistent and compatible APIs, how do you, and your customers, consume them?